 The Company makes it a part of its fundamental policy to comply with all the rules and regulations promulgated under the Electronics Industry Code of Conduct (“EICC”), which covers both slavery and human trafficking, and expects its Suppliers to do the same.

-The Code makes reference to the Nidec Group Corporate Social Responsibility Charter and more specifically to: ethical behaviour, anti-corruption, conflicts of interest, conditions of employment, discrimination, freedom to associate, humane treatment, child labour, working and living conditions, environment, management systems and supply chain management.
+The Code expressly refers to the Nidec Group Corporate Social Responsibility Charter and more specifically to: ethical behaviour, anti-corruption, conflicts of interest, conditions of employment, discrimination, freedom to associate, humane treatment, child labour, working and living conditions, environment, management systems and supply chain management.

 In addition, the Company issues purchase orders to its Suppliers that incorporate the Company’s General Conditions of Purchase (“Terms of Purchase”).
 The Terms of Purchase expand on the Company’s expectations of Suppliers and Suppliers’ obligations in relation to specific topics.
 The Terms of Purchase govern the majority of purchases by the Company of goods and services from its Suppliers.
 Under the Terms of Purchase the Company reserves the right to terminate its relationship with a Supplier if non-compliance with the Company’s Code and Terms of Purchase is discovered and/or such non-compliance is not addressed in a timely manner.

 The Company has adopted the Nidec Group Compliance Code of Conduct and an Employee Handbook on Business Ethics Policy, collectively, the “Compliance and Ethics Policies” which sets out the Company’s ethical standards and which detail and promote the Company’s expectations of its employees to comply with such standards.
 In FY2021 all white-collar employees of the Company, including in procurement roles, received ethics and compliance training which included a module dedicated to the prevention of modern slavery.
 The Compliance and Ethics Policies apply to the Company’s employees and operations, but the Company encourages businesses throughout its supply chain and sales network to adopt and enforce similar policies in their own operations.